winitzki/sofp/README.md

 - Structure of semimonads and monads: building up new monads from previously given monads and functors
 - Worked examples with full derivations of laws for most of the constructions
 - Why certain constructions can be only semimonads but not full monads
-- Exercises, with examples and counter-examples of monads
+- Exercises, with examples and counter-examples of semimonads and monads

 # Roadmap